-The Company's monthly use of funds is for general operations, product development, sales and marketing.
-Our operational overhead is generally minimized through our small staff and use of independent contractors.
-However, we anticipate our marketing/advertising expenses to both the pharmaceutical industry and direct to consumers to be our biggest variable expense.
+The biggest anticipated variance in expenses will relate to company's marketing/advertising expenses to both the pharmaceutical industry and direct to consumers.
 Based on confirmation of successful online and traditional advertising programs, we will aggressively ramp up these programs to increase site traffic, membership database and revenue.
-Management anticipates our current cash balance positions us well to manage the required expenses to support our growth plans over the next twelve months.